vharg/Ashfall-AirportDisruption/README.md

 4. Plot the fragility curves
 - x-axis = hazard intensity metric, y-axis = probability of equalling or exceeding IS
 - Edit line 111 onwards to customise plot elements e.g. axis title, colours etc.
+- Note that the current colour palette (line 119) has six colours only and will need to be adjusted if there are more or fewer impact states used

 <br>